 — The frame is sent by an AP and is addressed to a non-AP STA that is associated with this AP.

+NOTE—The Comeback field is only applicable for sensing measurement sessions with unassociated non-AP STAs (see 11.55.1.4.2 (Sensing measurement session for unassociated STAs)).

 The Comeback field of the Sensing Comeback Info field within the Sensing Measurement Request frame shall be set to 0 if the frame is sent by an AP, it is addressed to an unassociated non-AP STA (see 11.55.1.4.2